j19sch/j19sch.github.io/posts/2025/20250628-some-of-the-things-i-did-after-being-off-for-a-few-weeks.md

 4) Our `index.html` contains a favicon link, but in the browser no favicon is displayed.
 It looks like the link points to a non-existing location.
 I honestly don't remember if this was working fine before my vacation or not.

 5) At one point the application makes two duplicate POST calls.
 Luckily the call is idempotent.
-I suspect this was caused by a recent refactor in this area.
+This may be caused by a recent refactor in this area, but it might also be because I was running the application with React's [`StrictMode`](https://react.dev/reference/react/StrictMode) enabled.

 These two findings show the importance of the [skill of noticing](link://slug/the-nine-skills-of-exploratory-testing#noticing).
 It's not because your focus is on a specific feature, you need to be blind to everything else.
 While it's hard to claim serendipity is a skill, I do feel you can increase the chances of moments of serendipity happening.